-Materials needed: For each pair of students, a copy of Handout #29, Fireside Chat December 9, 1941.
+Materials needed: For each pair of students, a copy of Handout #29, page 81, an excerpt from the Fireside Chat December 9, 1941.

 In his Fireside Chats throughout the war, Roosevelt called for action from those on the home front.
 To each pair of students, distribute a copy of Handout #29, Fireside Chat December 9, 1941.
-Have students read the text and work together to identify:
+Have students read the excerpt on the handout and work together to identify: